 Solar electricity can be used to run DC motors, or it may be stored in batteries for later use, or converted instantly into AC power and ‘net metered’ into the utility grid.

-In a standalone solar electric system if household current is needed to run 120 volt AC powered appliances like those found in most homes, the DC power stored in the battery bank must be changed from DC (direct current) to AC (alternating current) by an inverter.
+In a standalone solar electric system if a household current is needed to run 120 volt AC powered appliances like those found in most homes, the DC power stored in the battery bank must be changed from DC (direct current) to AC (alternating current) by an inverter.

-In a utility-interconnected solar electric system the DC power from the solar array is converted instantly into 120/240 volt AC power and fed directly into the utility power distribution system of the building.
-The power is 'net metered' and reduces power demand from the utility when the solar array is under sun.
+In a utility-interconnected solar electric system, the DC power from the solar array is converted instantly into 120/240 volt AC power and fed directly into the utility power distribution system of the building.
+The power is ‘net metered’ and reduces power demand from the utility when the solar array is under the sun.
 These systems can lower the power bill of a building.

-In most instances the modules are installed on the roof of the building, but they can be mounted on a ground rack or on a pole mount.
-The major factor in deciding where to place the modules is to maximize exposure to the sun and avoid shading from 9am to 3pm.
+In most instances, the modules are installed on the roof of the building, but they can be mounted on a ground rack or on a pole mount.
+The major factor in deciding where to place the modules is to maximize exposure to the sun and avoid shading from 9 am to 3 pm.
 A solar pathfinder device is available to help locate the ideal location of a solar array.

 Wayne's Solar offers free solar consultations to determine the very best solar investments for your unique situation.
 This will help you to determine the cost savings that you can realize from a solar investment for your home or business.
 We can also show you how you can monitor the performance of your solar product in real-time!
 Schedule your consultation today, and take the first step to a green energy future today!